 Welcome to Class 6

 Year 6 is taught by Mrs Phillpotts and Mrs Fisk.
-Also working in Year 6 is Mrs Barker.
+Also working in Year 6 are Mrs Penn and Mrs Fowler.

 Outdoor Learning Week